Entro01/ImageBag/README.md

 # On-the-Fly Image Resizing Tool

 The goal of this project was to provide an on-the-fly image resizing tool for the ecommerce website [Lulu & Sky](https://www.luluandsky.com/).
-The tool needed to support resizing images stored in an S3 bucket and needed to be accessed via a URL format as shown below:
+The tool needed to support resizing images stored in an S3 bucket and needed to be accessible via a URL format as shown below:

 ```
 https://imgs7.luluandsky.com/catalog/product/3/2/325103-F11037BLACK_10036_1.jpg&h=352&w=249